Nuvindu/GraphQL-Subscriptions-Apollo-Server-KafkaPubSub/README.md

 </br>

-Open another terminal and enter the Kafka directory.
+Open another terminal and enter the Kafka directory.</br>
 Run the following command.

 Linux